Blast Stripping Boats

 Maintenance and regular care on a boat is critical to long term use and value.
 Blast stripping boats is an effective way to strip the paint off of the hull in order to prepare the body for refinishing.

-More traditional and time-consuming methods for boat stripping include toxic chemicals, harmful acids and hand scraping.
+More traditional and time-consuming methods for stripping boats include toxic chemicals, harmful acids and hand scraping.
 This can be environmentally damaging and contaminating to local water areas, require long hours of hard work and be a personal health hazzard.

 Using a portable pressure blasting system will alleviate these problems and leave the boat’s surfaces cleaner and prepared for refinishing and repair.
 Blast-stripping boats dramatically reduces the time needed for refinishing, resulting in quicker maintenance turn-around time and lower costs.